ezsystems/ezpersonalization-documentation/docs/ecommerce_plugins/paypal_contract_renewal.md

-# Renewing a PayPal contract
+# Renewing PayPal contract

 PayPal has a built-in security mechanism that expires a customer contract (subscription) after one year.

-After this happens, you need to adding payment information again to renew the contract.
+After this happens, you need to add payment information again to renew the contract.

 The steps are the same as during registration: